uviclibraries/insta360/video-recording.md

 ### 1. Settings/Set Up.
    - **Brittany: Please add some pictures with arrows pointing to the camera items you refer to on this page**<br> Charging camera: open up USB C port (side of camera), get the charging cable and plug it in to a usb charger.
 When it is complete the red light will turn off.
 _Note: you can place your camera on a soft surface (such as the case)._
-   - Micro SD card: first remove and locate the battery.
-Insert the micro SD card and re-insert the battery.
+   - Micro SD card: located on the bottom of the Insta camera
 _Note: make sure there is no orange colour showing as that means it isn’t properly shut._
    - Cleaning (wiping the lens): make sure to use the provided cloth